fletchjp/MERG-Arduino-Software/EVENTS.md

 Back to [README](README.md).

+## August 2021

+I have added a set of analog buttons to the TOTEM equipment and modified the CBUS CANTOTEM code to read them.

 ## July 2021

 I have been mainly working with CANCMDDC2 in its separate repository.
 I want now to use the cbus_codes branch here to develop some of the things which I want to put into the new version of CANCMDDC and some other CBUS codes.